RaijmakersH/az900-labs/Instructions/Walkthroughs/21-Calculate Composite SLAs.md

 + **Application Gateway**: To manage application access, and scaling.
 + **Azure SQL Database**: To store application data.

-# Task 1: Determine the SLA uptime percentage values for our application
+# Task 1: Determine the SLA uptime percentage values for our application (5 min)

 1. In a browser, go to the [SLA summary for Azure services](https://azure.microsoft.com/en-us/support/legal/sla/summary/) page.